benders5e/benders5e/firebender.md

 | Black     | Necrotic      |
 | White     | Cold          |

-#### ?
-At 8th level, the power of your inner flame grows, increasing your stamina.
-You now have 6 chi exhaustion points at your disposal and thus you now use a 1d6 as your chi exhaustion die.

-#### ?
+#### Fine-grained Control
-At 12th level, ...
-[You get to exclude up to half your advanced level (firebender level minus 10) rounded down creatures from any AOE effects.]
+At 8th level, you are able to control your attacks to protect your friends and allies while still raining fury on your foes.
+Each time you make an attack, you can choose a number of creatures up to half your advanced level (firebender level minus 5) rounded down to exclude from the attack, causing them to take no damage even if they are within its area of effect.

 #### Heat Control
-At 17th level, you learn to control not only fire, but any heat housed by matter.
+At 12th level, you learn to control not only fire, but any heat housed by matter.
 By touching an object, you can siphon off heat by spending an amount of time that depends on the material (some examples are shown in the table below).
 You must have one hand on the material and one hand free.
 You can also have the opposite effect: if you have hands or nose or mouth free, you can heat up materials in the vicinity with an action, causing them to reach a temperature equal to the result of being exposed to a hot flame for half an hour.
 (You cannot use this ability to, for exmaple, heat rock into lava.)

 ##### Cooling Time